 No controlled substances will be used or permitted in the space during the demonstration.

-The first part of the workshop will demonstrate how to accurately measure liquids and powders to help prevent overdose.
+The second part of the workshop will demonstrate how to accurately measure liquids and powders to help prevent overdose.
 Using water and benign salts as demonstration tools, we will discuss risks associated with super-potent substances and show how low-cost milligram scales and widely available volumetric tools can be used to improve the accuracy of measurement.
 We will also demonstrate how to use commercially available reagent testing kits to test for the presence of potentially deadly adulterants and reduce risks from misidentified drugs, and will discuss limitations of field reagent kits.

 This event is presented on a donation basis for maximal accessibility.
 Tax deductible donations can be made online via our website or in person at the event.
 Please pay what you can.